cryogars/CryoPit/README.md

 The proposed ER diagram for CryoPit is below.
 This schema is the same as the [SnowEx DB's schema](https://snowexsql.readthedocs.io/en/latest/database_structure.html) with some modifications.
 The core tables — `campaigns`, `sites`, `layers`, `measurement_types`, `instruments`, `observers`, and `site_observers` — map directly to their SnowEx equivalents.
 CryoPit extends the schema in two ways:

-1. `site_instruments` is a CryoPit-specific table that logs which instruments were deployed at each pit and feeds the instrument checklist in the form and siteDetails CSV export;
+1. `site_instruments` is a CryoPit-specific table that logs which instruments were deployed at each pit, including serial their serial numbers; this information is exported as part of the siteDetails CSV.;
 2. `ssa_calibration` stores IceCube/IRIS calibration data (Spectralon reference levels and voltage readings) per pit;

-3. `site_observers` is a many-to-many join table linking each pit to its full field team, following the same pattern as the SnowEx schema.
+Fields not present in the SnowEx schema, such as `pit_open_time`, `temp_time_start`, `temp_time_end`, `wise_serial`, `gps_device`, `density_cutter`, `snow_cover_condition`, and `standing_water`, are retained for field workflow completeness and based on the lateest pit sheet, and are exported to the siteDetails CSV header.
+You can find the latest (i.e., digitized) field sheet here.

 This version (V1) is compatible with SQLite.
 However, the schema is designed for PostgreSQL/PostGIS migration (V2).